 God gives us eternal life free of charge.
 Notice in Ephesians that salvation is by grace through faith.
 We receive grace by faith, not works.

 “For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast” (Ephesians 2:8,9).

-Paul declares in Romans that not only is salvation not by works but we must stop working in order for God to impute righteousness to us.
+Paul declares in Romans that not only is salvation not by works, but we must stop working for God to impute righteousness to us.

 “But to him who does not work but believes on Him who justifies the ungodly, his faith is accounted for righteousness, just as David also describes the blessedness of the man to whom God imputes righteousness apart from works….”
 (Romans 4:5,6).

 Have you been making attempts at pleasing God by your works?
-In order for you to become a Christian, you must stop relying on your good works.
-Good works follows salvation.
+For you to become a Christian, you must stop relying on your good works.
+Good works follow salvation.
 It is not a part of it.
 If a person truly comes to God, he will demonstrate his salvation by works.
 The only way we can come to God is by faith.